block-core/chaininfo/README.md

 The Blockcore devs reserves the rights to remove a chain from this repo at any time.
 Projects (chains) that are not responding and is not acting responsible, will likely be removed from this repo.

+# Host a Blockcore Infrastructure Server

-## Deployment
+## Server Deployment

 To deploy and run the indexer and explorer, you need a computer with Docker.
+As long as Docker (Linux/Windows) is supported, you should be able to run your own Blockcore Infrastructure Server (BIS).

 ### Ubuntu 19.10